tractionguest/guest-android-sdk/docs/WatchlistsApi.md

 WatchlistsApi apiInstance = new WatchlistsApi();
 String watchlistId = null; // String |
-WatchlistCreateParams watchlistCreateParams = {"colour":"YELLOW","email":"some text","first_name":"some text","last_name":"some text","notes":"some text","aliases":["some text","some text"]}; // WatchlistCreateParams | The watchlist record attributes to update
+Object body = {"colour":"YELLOW","email":"some text","first_name":"some text","last_name":"some text","notes":"some text","aliases":["some text","some text"]}; // Object | The watchlist record attributes to update
 String idempotencyKey = null; // String | An optional idempotency key to allow for repeat API requests.
 Any API request with this key will only be executed once, no matter how many times it's submitted.
 We store idempotency keys for only 24 hours.
 Any `Idempotency-Key` shorter than 10 characters will be ignored try {
-    Watchlist result = apiInstance.updateWatchlist(watchlistId, watchlistCreateParams, idempotencyKey);
+    Object result = apiInstance.updateWatchlist(watchlistId, body, idempotencyKey);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling WatchlistsApi#updateWatchlist");